 Jayne was born in London and studied drama at the Academy of Live and Recorded Arts.
 London fringe roles include: Rebecca, Once a Catholic, a touring production of Two, and the premiere of the first live soap opera, The Married Class.
 Her passion for writing produced short stories for magazines and There's a J in Majorca.
-In 2002, she immigrated to the USA and returned to focus on writing, with performances at the Boston Theater Marathon; Gamm Theater, RI; ACME winter festival; and Culture Park Play Marathon.
+In 2002, she immigrated to the USA and returned to focus on writing, with performances at the Boston Theater Marathon; Gamm Theater, RI; ACME Winter Festival; and Culture Park Play Marathon.
 She is a Teambuilding facilitator and plays character roles in various opportunities.

 CHARLOTTE ANNE DORE

-Writer ~ Assistant Producer ~ Performer
+Writer ~ Musical Director ~ Performer

 Performer ~ Musician

 Jeff has been featured on TV in a variety of commercials, including for Blue Cross/Blue Shield and for W.B.
 Mason.
 On stage, he has been part of the team which comprised Charlie Hall's musical comedy revue, Mass Hysteria.
 On screen, Jeff was cast in a principal role opposite Bradley Cooper in the film, Joy, only to largely get cut from the final film.
 (But he got to hang out with Bradley for a couple days!).
 Jeff is also an accomplished musician: a singer as well as a pianist and ukulele-ist.
 Another talent he possesses is writing jokes for local comedians.
 Jeff earned his B.A. in Music from Tufts University and his M.A. in Theatre Education from Emerson College.

 Founder ~ Artistic Director ~ Principal Performer